eckinger/uchomp/README.md

 # UChomps

-UChomps makes group food ordering at the University of Chicago fast, social, and convenient.
-It connects students who want to place shared orders from nearby restaurants—saving money and time.
+UChomps makes getting takeouts at the University of Chicago affordable, convenient, and social by facilitating group orders among students.
+It connects students on shared campus locations who want to order food from nearby restaurants—saving money and time.

 ---